Mel Owen: Reception

 The lead up to Mel and Ian's Millennium wedding included a hen/stag night celebration episode, which was filmed on-location in Amsterdam, the Netherlands.
 The episode evoked criticism by the Broadcasting Standards Commission for its inclusion of "almost relentless drunken and promiscuous behaviour, sexual innuendo and drug-taking, before the watershed", which included Mel having to kiss various strangers.
-The BBC defended the episode, claiming that its content would have “come as no surprise to viewers” and adding that the depiction of this behaviour conformed to an EastEnders tradition – that questionable conduct "only leads to further trouble...One character's quest for drugs led to embarrassment and nausea and a drinking binge led to the calling off of [Barry and Natalie’s] wedding while the prospects for [Mel and Ian's] became bleaker."
+The BBC defended the episode, claiming that its content would have "come as no surprise to viewers" and adding that the depiction of this behaviour conformed to an EastEnders tradition – that questionable conduct "only leads to further trouble...One character's quest for drugs led to embarrassment and nausea and a drinking binge led to the calling off of [Barry and Natalie's] wedding while the prospects for [Mel and Ian's] became bleaker."

+In 2019, Laura-Jayne Tyler from Inside Soap praised Mel's returning, writing, "When Mel was first brought back to EastEnders, we were skeptical.
+Did we really care about her enough 16 years ago to give a flip now?
+But, if there is anything actress Tamzin Outhwaite has brought to the show, it's the ability to make us care about a character again.
+Tired as we are of hideous Hunter, he's given his mum a reason to channel her inner super-bitch.
+All hail, Queen Owen!"
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Mel 18th on their ranked list of the Best EastEnders characters of all time, calling her a "vicar's sister with an unholy taste in men".